 The Science Behind Bang Energy

 THIS DRINK IS A PARADOX!!!
 The caffeine content means you should not have this every day, but the ingredients suggest this drink is trying to be an everyday workout supplement.
+Even the purposes of the ingredients create a paradox.

 Look at the four Key Ingredients: